Because it’s always interesting to know a little about a country before living there for a while, I’d like to introduce you to Costa Rica. 😊

 The meaning of the colors

-- Red for the blood shed by the martyrs for the defense of the country, as well as the warmth and generosity of the people
+- Red for the blood shed by the martyrs while defending the country, as well as people’s warmth and generosity

 San Jose, its capital